-- 36. Finally, in Canterbury Development Corporation v Charities Commission, 15 Young J wrote that "the mere fact that the constitution says that CDC's objects are charitable does not make CDC charitable although such a declaration is relevant in assessing whether they are".
-16 The Judge went on to say "in the end the objects and operation of the organisations either support a charitable purpose or they do not.
-17 - 37.
-In CDC, Young J concluded that CDC's objects did not support a charitable purpose. - 38.
-The Commission does not consider that the inclusion of clause 4.1 provides conclusive evidence that the Trust's specific purposes are in fact exclusively charitable.
+29. In Canterbury Development Corporation v Charities Commission, 15 Young J wrote:

+... the mere fact that the constitution says that CDC's objects are charitable does not make CDC charitable although such a declaration is relevant in assessing whether they are".
+The Judge went on to say "in the end the objects and operation of the organisations either support a charitable purpose or they do not."

+- 30. Young J concluded that the objects and operation did not support a charitable purpose. - 31.
+The Commission does not consider that the inclusion of clause 4.5 provides conclusive evidence that the Trust's purposes are in fact exclusively charitable.